1,000+ Opportunities

 36 applications were reviewed by industry professionals with the winning grant recipients being announced at closing night of the 2015 New Orleans Film Festival.
 Director Nailah Jefferson and Producer Jon Wood were the recipients of the 2015 #CreateLouisiana Filmmakers Grant for their short narrative film,“Plaquemines."
 The film premiered at the 2016 New Orleans Film Festival and aired on HBO in Feburary 2018

-Based on current listing details, eligibility includes: One documentary feature director-producer team comprised of Louisiana residents.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: One documentary feature director-producer team comprised of Louisiana residents.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program